 Shelburne Falls Trolley Museum

-This caboose was built in 1910 by the Central Vermont Railway.
+This caboose was built in 1925 by the Central Vermont Railway.
 Cabooses were placed at the ends of freight trains, and served as homes-away-from-home and offices for conductors and brakemen - they had stoves and desks for the train crew, and beds for resting between trips.
 This caboose worked on the Central Vermont Railway between St. Albans, VT and New London, CT, passing through western Massachusetts regularly.
 It was sold to the Green Mountain Railroad before being retired in 1978 to be used as a poolside cabin in Amherst, MA.
-It came to the museum in 2000, and is being restored.
-You may go inside this caboose during regular hours.
+It came to the museum in 2000, where we restored it to its mid-1950's appearance.
+You may explore inside this caboose during regular hours.

 Please make an Online Donation for the Caboose Fund to support the ongoing restoration and preservation of this beautiful piece of history.

 Here are some pictures of moving 4015 from Amherst to the museum.

 It came out of the blue.
 A phone call early in May 2000 from Jay Stryker, an Amherst Railway Society member (and new SFTM member), informing us of a caboose which had to find a new home within three weeks or face being scrapped in place.
 Were we interested?

 The SFTM Board had been of the opinion that we would not collect any more rolling stock unless it was in mint condition, delivered at no cost, and came with a dowry.
 The caboose met none of these.
 Nevertheless, a delegation from SFTM went to the site, in Amherst MA, for a look.